API-Skeletons/doctrine-graphql/about.rst

-Authored by Tom H Anderson <tom.h.anderson@gmail.com> of `API Skeletons <https://apiskeletons.com>`_ and a member of the `Doctrine Core <https://www.doctrine-project.org/team/>`_ team specializing in Zend modules, this module is the fourth offering in the space of Doctrine and GraphQL according to Packagist.
+Authored by Tom H Anderson <tom.h.anderson@gmail.com> of `API Skeletons <https://apiskeletons.com>`_ and a member of the `Doctrine Core <https://www.doctrine-project.org/team/>`_ team specializing in Laminas modules; this module is the fourth offering in the space of Doctrine and GraphQL according to Packagist.
 Other implementations have used strategies such as annotations or GraphQL types which are only one entity deep and only support a single object manager.